 Adding a Place Landing Page

-In your admin dashboard, navigate to Places > +Add Place or Live
+In your admin dashboard, navigate to Places > +Add Place

 - Keywords: This field can be used to maximize SEO and ensure that queries pull the desired results by specifying common misspellings or if a place goes by other names.
 For example, for “Cooke Library” you could keyword “Cook Library” or for “The Jefferson Arts & Culture Center” you could keyword “JACC.”